-2.7.5 Life expectancy, older people

-Life expectancy in the elderly population
+2.7.5 Life expectancy in the elderly population

-Life expectancy from the age of 65, figure 18, is higher for Lambeth females than Lambeth males by approximately 3.4 years.
+Life expectancy from the age of 65, figure 19, is higher for Lambeth females than Lambeth males by approximately 3.4 years.
 Which means the population of Lambeth in the older age groups will contain more females than males.

-Figure 18: Life expectancy at 65 in Lambeth, 2017/19
+Figure 19: Life expectancy at 65 in Lambeth, 2017/19

-Source: OHID Public Health Profiles April 2022 https://fingertips.phe.org.uk © Crown copyright 2022 Healthy life expectancy from the age of 65 is higher for Lambeth males, figure 19, than Lambeth females by approximately 1.5 years.
+Source: OHID Public Health Profiles April 2022 https://fingertips.phe.org.uk © Crown copyright 2022 Healthy life expectancy from the age of 65 is higher for Lambeth males, figure 20, than Lambeth females by approximately 1.5 years.
 Which will mean females in Lambeth may live longer than males, but they may experience fewer years of healthy life than males in Lambeth.

-Figure 19: Healthy life expectancy at 65 in Lambeth, 2017/19
+Figure 20: Healthy life expectancy at 65 in Lambeth, 2017/19